 - Find the two sets of seven 6” squares that make up the two single rows of patchwork for the back of the blanket.

-- Assemble in order, following the diagrams, the same manner as above.
+- Assemble in order, following the diagrams, in the same manner as above.

 Add the sherpa fleece rows to the front and back flannel patchwork